Sandelier/MangaPresence/README.md

 	- Create a new application and give it a name that represents your bot.
 	- In the sidebar, navigate to the "OAuth2" section.
 	- Copy your bot's client ID.
-	- Open "Console.bat" located in "server/startup/" After that, access the Windows tray, choose "configs," and follow the terminal instructions to configure your client ID
+	- Open clientId config file in the server's config folder and put your clientId into the "clientId" key.

 Once you have successfully created your Discord bot and added its client ID to the client Id config file, **make sure that your discord is running** and then MangaPresence will be ready to function.